Estuary

 Image Source

 With Salesforce's acquisition of Tableau in 2019, you can conveniently connect and transfer your Salesforce data to Snowflake using Tableau Data Manager.
-In this method, we will establish a remote connection using the Snowflake output connector to transfer data from CRM Analytics to a Snowflake table.
+This method will establish a remote connection using the Snowflake output connector to transfer data from CRM Analytics to a Snowflake table.
 Then, we will use the Sync Out feature to push the raw data from CRM Analytics directly to Snowflake.

 To connect Salesforce to Snowflake, follow these steps: